 Double H Ranch, and St. Cecilia's Catholic Community of Warrensburg

-MITO HOPE and HELP is a non profit 501(c) 3 program, sponsored by NYSARC Inc., Warren Washington and Albany Counties Chapter, www.wwarc.org
+MITO HOPE and HELP is a non profit 501(c) 3 program, sponsored by NYSARC Inc., Warren Washington and Albany Counties Chapter, www.wwaarc.org

 As a unified MITO community, we are dedicated to raising much needed awareness of Mitochondrial diseases.

-We continually strive to represent, unite and offer support to hundreds of individuals and their families, living with and /or who have lost loved ones to, mitochondrial diseases throughout Northeastern NY.
+We continually strive to represent, unite and offer support to hundreds of individuals and their families living with, and /or who have lost loved ones to, mitochondrial diseases throughout Northeastern NY.
 Most importantly, MITO HOPE and HELP

 wants our local MITO community to know that they are not alone!
 We